workingmirror/blog/content/2017/05/2017-05-24-you-should-probably-play-dead-cells.md

 It's those differences that actually make a lot of its structure so engaging.
 Not being able to move back through sections of the world (doors lock behind you) means you always have to push forward, a physical representation of the psychological fortitude you'll require when you die and you can't recover any of what you lost.
 And with the ability to pump cells into powering up any of your weapons *forever*, this is a roguelike that screams at you to move on.
 Death is only defeating if you stop playing.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/dead-cells-3.gif "Dead Cells" "Dead Cells" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/dead-cells-3.gif "Dead Cells" "Dead Cells" %}

 That's not to say this game has nowhere to go as it continues development.
 The engine that lays out levels can be rather quirky, leaving you to explore areas that either result in no rewards or punishment except for some protracted backtracking.
 It's especially upsetting since there doesn't seem to be a lot of variety in the basic blocks it'll use to build the world.